qizhiyule/qizhiyule/README.md

 - 👋 Hi, I’m @qizhiyule
-- 👀 I’m interested in fiction noval and writing
+- 👀 I’m interested in fiction novel and writing
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on developing android software
 - 📫 How to reach me @gxhswl@gmail.com